Florida Museum of Natural History

 The main public exhibit facility, Powell Hall and the attached McGuire Center, is located in the Cultural Plaza, which it shares with the Samuel P. Harn Museum of Art and the Curtis M. Phillips Center for the Performing Arts.
 The main research facility and former public exhibits building, Dickinson Hall, is located on the east side of campus at the corner of Museum Road and Newell Drive.
-On April 18, 2012, the American Institute of Architects's Florida chapter placed Dickinson Hall on its list of Florida Architecture: 100 Years.
-100 Places as the Florida Museum of Natural History / Formerly Florida Museum of Natural Sciences.
+On April 18, 2012, the American Institute of Architects's Florida chapter listed Dickinson Hall on its list of "Florida Architecture: 100 Years.
+100 Places" survey results as the "Florida Museum of Natural History / Formerly Florida Museum of Natural Sciences."

 Powell Hall's permanent public exhibits focus on the flora, fauna, fossils, and historic peoples of the state of Florida.
 The museum does not charge for admission to most exhibits; the exceptions are the Butterfly Rainforest and certain traveling exhibits.